matthiasdemuzere/multitemporal-lcz-mapping/README.md

 <hr>

 ## General
 * Keep in mind that this is still **an experimental procedure**.
-It has first been applied over Canadian cities ([Demuzere et al., 2020](https://osf.io/h5tm6)), and is currently also being developed further and tested over Chinese cities (Zhi, C., Demuzere, M. et al., in preparation).
+It has first been applied over Canadian cities ([Demuzere et al., 2020](https://osf.io/h5tm6)), and has been developed and tested over Chinese mega-cities (Zhi, C., Demuzere, M., Tang, Y., Wan, Y, Exploring the characteristics and transformation of 3D urban morphology in three Chinese mega-cities.
+Cities, Under Review).
 * Because of this, it also requires quite a bit of time investment from my side.
 So please keep this in mind when thinking about acknowledging this contribution.

 ## LCZ mapping
 The dynamic LCZ mapping procedure in general follows the procedure of the LCZ Generator ([Demuzere et al. 2021](https://www.frontiersin.org/articles/10.3389/fenvs.2021.637455/)).
 Yet keep in mind the following changes:

 * only Landsat-based input features: from Landsat 5, 7 (years prior to 2003 because of the scan line error) and 8
+* this limited set of input features might result in classification errors, which might be most noticeable around edges of features, e.g. along coast lines / edges of water bodies
 * Using all images with cloud cover < 70%, and for year +/- 180 days (e.g 01-07-2002 to 01-07-2004 for the year 2003)
 * all images are masked for clouds.
 * selected bands: